This web page is provided to help maximize your residence hall experience. The information contained here will:

 The following are terms under which rooms in residence halls are assigned.

-The cancellation notice must be in writing to Residential Life/ Housing.
+The cancellation notice must be in writing to Campus Living and Housing.
 A refund may be received when applicable.

 Residence Hall Meetings are held monthly.
 Attendance at these meetings is required because information is provided.
 Each resident is responsible for the information given at the meeting.
 Residents who have conflicts with the scheduled meeting are expected to meet with their Resident Assistant to obtain any information disseminated.
 Failure to attend meetings will result in a $25 charge.

-The Department of Residential Life is located in Grambling Hall room 216.
+The Office of Campus Living is located in Grambling Hall room 216.
 If there are any questions that a student would like to ask, he/she should not hesitate to call, stop by, or write.

 Office hours are Monday-Friday, 8:00 a.m. to 5:00 p.m.
 Emergencies after 5:00 pm should be referred to the University Police Department immediately.